qctrl/.github/profile/README.md

 ### Who we are

 We're an eclectic group of theoretical and experimental scientists, software and hardware technologists, and product and user experience designers.
-We embody [the three virtues](https://thethreevirtues.com/) and we ❤️ [standards](https://elements.q-ctrl.com/code).
+We embody [the three virtues](https://thethreevirtues.com/) and we ❤️ [our standards](https://elements.q-ctrl.com/code).

 [**Meet the team**](https://github.com/orgs/qctrl/people)